-"Every time I returned hon I explained what was happer ing at the checkpoints.
-"I said it was a sin that the resters escalated, the major was faced with a choice; follow orders to fire on civilians or be killed.
-So he escaped defecting to join the Free Syrian Army, an armed insurgency seeking to wage war on the regime.
-His wife, convinced that the rebels were terrorists, would not follow.
+As the violence against protesters escalated, the major was faced with a choice; follow orders to fire on civilians, or be killed.
+So he escaped, defecting to join the Free Syrian Army, an armed insurgency seeking to wage war on the regime.
+His wife, convinced that the rebels were